top of page

 Reflections on this Awamori

-• Picked this bottle up online at Awamoristreet.com, which is amazing place to find lots of rare and hard to find bottles of Awamori.
+• Picked this bottle up online at Awamoristreet.com, which is an amazing place to find lots of rare and hard-to-find bottles of awamori.
+The selection is always impressive, and this one stood out as a solid choice.

-• Looking at the Zanpa website (seems to have a new marketing image) there are a number of new bottles I am not familiar with, seems some more to explore.
+• Looking at the Zanpa website (seems to have a new marketing image), there are a number of new bottles I’m not familiar with.
+Seems like some more to explore—definitely planning to browse and see what else they have released recently.

 Bottle label and Information